cemac/LIFD_ENV_ML_NOTEBOOKS/index.md

 In the Navier Stokes example notebook, sparse velocity data points (blue dots) are used to infer fluid flow patterns in the wake of a cylinder and unknown velocity and pressure fields are predicted using only a discrete set of measurements of a concentration field c(t,x,y).

-These examples are based on work from the following two parers:
+These examples are based on work from the following two papers:
 * M. Raissi, P. Peridakis, G. Karniadakis, Physics Informed Deep Learning (Part II): Data-driven Discovery of Nonlinear Partial Differential Equations, 2017
 * M. Raissi, A. Yazdani, G. Karniadakis, Hidden Fluid Mechanics: A Navier-Stokes Informed Deep Learning Framework for Assimilating Flow Visualization Data, 2018

 # Gaussian Processes
 ### [Exploring sea level change via Gaussian processes](https://github.com/cemac/LIFD_GaussianProcesses)

 Gaussian Processes are a powerful, flexible, and robust machine learning technique applied widely for prediction via regression with uncertainty.
 Implemented in packages for many common programming languages, Gaussian Processes are more accessible than ever for application to research within the Earth Sciences.
-In the notebook tutorial, we explore Oliver Pollards Sea level change work using Gaussian Processes.
+In the notebook tutorial, we explore Oliver Pollard's Sea level change work using Gaussian Processes.

 ![](https://raw.githubusercontent.com/cemac/LIFD_GaussianProcesses/main/Gaussian_Processes_files/Gaussian_Processes_46_0.png)